rust-lang/rfcs/text/2580-ptr-meta.md

   Or could it ever make sense to have fat pointers to statically-sized types?

-* Are there other generic standard library APIs like `ptr::null()` that have an (implicit) `T: Sized` bound that unneccesarily excludes extern types?
+* Are there other generic standard library APIs like `ptr::null()` that have an (implicit) `T: Sized` bound that unnecessarily excludes extern types?

 * Should `<*mut _>::from_raw_parts` and friends be `unsafe fn`s?